Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ## Install alfresco-pdf-renderer

-Alfresco Content Services uses `alfresco-pdf-renderer` for creating document thumbnails and previews.
+Content Services uses `alfresco-pdf-renderer` for creating document thumbnails and previews.
 Use this information to install `alfresco-pdf-renderer` on your system.

-> **Note:** To use the `alfresco-pdf-renderer`, ensure that Alfresco Content Services is installed.
+> **Note:** To use the `alfresco-pdf-renderer`, ensure that Content Services is installed.
 Changes made to the `alfresco-global.properties` file in your installation will change the configuration and enable you to manually install the `alfresco-pdf-renderer` application.

 > **Note:** The `alfresco-pdf-renderer` executable file is platform-specific.

-The `alfresco-pdf-renderer` binaries are available in the Alfresco Content Services distribution zip.
+The `alfresco-pdf-renderer` binaries are available in the Content Services distribution zip.

 * For Windows:
   * Extract the file `alfresco-pdf-renderer/alfresco-pdf-renderer-1.0-win64.tgz` to a location of your choice.